 - The services provided under the individual’s IPE, whether provided directly by ACCES-VR or through service providers, contributed to the achievement of the employment outcome.

 - No minimum number of hours worked is required.
-For supported employment, there is a waiver requirement for supported employment under 20 hours per week.

 - The individual is employed for a length of time adequate to ensure the stability of the employment outcome (a minimum of 90 days).